marilark/Cai-Board/README.md

 **Here is a list of translations, from GitHub programming speak to design and making speak:**
 - Repository = works similarly (but more robustly) to a collaborative folder or drive on Google Drive or Office 365, where the main content is presented in documents and anyone who has access to the folder or drive can speak to other users through comments and suggestions
-- Clone = copy
+- Clone = a copy of a repository that exists separately from the original repository, the clone is not linked to the original and you cannot pull down changes from the original to your clone
 - Branch = a repository is made up of branches that, like on a tree, branch off from one another
-- Main Branch = the original branch (analogous to the trunk of tree)of a repository
+- Main Branch = the original branch of a repository (analogous to the trunk of tree)
-- Fork = the act of cloning a GitHub repository in order to make a new branch, changes made to clones will not affect the original repository or branch from which the new branch was forked/cloned, new branches are linked to the previous branches in the repository
+- Fork = the act of cloning a GitHub repository in order to make a new branch, changes made to clones will not affect the original repository or branch from which the new branch was forked/cloned, new branches are linked to the previous branches in the repository, forking instead of cloning means that you will be able to send pull requests to the original branch

 **Here is some information about the basic tabs and buttons found in GitHub:**
 - Code = the tab in a GitHub repository where a programmer normally stores their code, but where we will store our materials recipes
 - Pull Requests = a request to update the documentation/information in a branch, requests are made by users like you when they have a suggestion that they would like to see reflected in a branch’s documentation, the term pull request is used because the creator of the branch pulls the requested change into the branch
 - Discussions = the tab in a GitHub repository where you can chat with others about the branch’s contents, the information in discussions is not meant to be pulled into the branch’s documentation, but can be a great place to discuss possible changes, ask questions, share what you’re working on, and send the branch’s creator some appreciation for their work
-- Actions = the actions tab shows a list of all the major things that have happened in a branch, such as pull requests that were accepted
+- Actions = the actions tab shows a list of all the major things that have happened in a branch, such as pull requests that have been accepted

 ### How to find information in the GitHub repository